Spectrum Policy Team

 Head of Policy

-Mr Giusti directs the association’s full range of spectrum-related activities and, in collaboration with the GSMA membership, represents the industry on critical spectrum policy issues with national governments and multilateral organisations.
+Mr Giusti directs the association’s full range of advocacy activities, including spectrum, and in collaboration with the GSMA membership, represents the industry on critical spectrum policy issues with national governments and multilateral organisations.

 Prior to joining the GSMA, Mr Giusti worked for the US Federal Communications Commission (FCC), where he served as chief of staff and senior policy advisor to Commissioner Michael Copps.
 He also ran the International Bureau, where he managed the FCC’s relationships with its foreign counterparts and served as the FCC’s chief negotiator at meetings of the International Telecommunication Union, the Inter-American Telecommunications Commission and other multilateral organisations.